The New York Times' new editor will run its biggest newsroom ever — and most outspoken

 Kahn landed at The Dallas Morning News.
 After covering local news in the suburb of Plano, he sought a faster, more exciting track to the heights of journalism.
 He returned to Harvard to get a master's in East Asian studies, headed to China and found himself covering the student protests in Tiananmen Square in the spring of 1989.

-Soon after driving to a rural community on the outskirts of Beijing to report without official minders, he was turned in by an informant.
+Soon after driving to a rural community on the outskirts of Beijing to report, he was turned in by an informant.
 "The police sort of swooped in as I was interviewing somebody and took me to the local police station," Kahn recalls.
 He was eventually interrogated by state security agents back in Beijing and told that he had violated martial law.

 "I remember feeling pretty unmoored at that moment," Kahn said.
 "I was there by myself.
 My editors were 8,000 miles away in Dallas.
 And we didn't have email at that time.
 We didn't even have fax."